About the Conference Proceedings Series

 Plagiarism detection

-OCP will use Cossref’s Similarity Check to detect plagiarism in the submitted manuscripts.
+OCP will use Crossref’s Similarity Check to detect plagiarism in the submitted manuscripts.
 It is up to the editors to decide whether any manuscript is rejected because of plagiarism.

 Competing interests